Jacksonville Federal Criminal Defense (FBI, OIG, IRS, DEA)

 Everything you do from this point forward matters.
 Choosing the right firm can make all the difference.
 While we cannot promise specific results, at Oberheiden, P.C., we always set our sights on the optimal outcome for our clients.
 We offer an Emergency Defense Package for urgent legal crises that arise unexpectedly.
 We are also available to assist with investigations that are still in the early stages.

-- We fight to Avoid Charges in Every The earlier we can get involved in an investigation by the FBI, DEA, IRS, or OIG, the better.
+- We fight to Avoid Charges in Every Case.
+The earlier we can get involved in an investigation by the FBI, DEA, IRS, or OIG, the better.
 If the government has not filed charges against you yet, there is still a clear window of opportunity for avoiding charges altogether.
 Indeed, at Oberheiden, P.C., we have resolved the overwhelming majority of our clients’ cases with zero charges filed.
 Avoiding charges is always the best outcome, and it is always our goal.

 - We Rely on Extensive Federal Experience to Execute Strong Defense Strategies.
 Successful criminal defense hinges on insight and strategy.
 We have the benefit of insight from both sides of federal investigations, thanks to the veteran experience of the former federal prosecutors in our office.
 Because we have refined our approach over many years of experience, we believe we can level the playing field for our clients and pursue the strategies that present the highest likelihood of a favorable outcome.